awangdev/leet-code/README.md

 To host Java Solutions to algorithm problems from LintCode, LeetCode...etc.
 I Will try to revise the solutions once new problem or new testing case occurs.
+**Mid 2016** I realize that people may want to contribute to this repo, and make it better by contributing fixes, better solutions ... etc. Free free to send pull request.
+Once verified, I'm happy to merge in!
+CALM DOWN AND CODE ON!
+Fellows!

 | Squence | Problem       | Level			| Language  |
 |:-------:|:--------------|:---------------|:---------:|